Our bottom line

 The Hargreaves Lansdown Share Dealing account does exactly what you would expect it to do, allowing you to trade stocks and funds in real time, in a clear and straightforward way.

 You can choose from thousands of UK and overseas shares, investment funds and trusts, exchange-traded funds (ETFs), venture capital trusts (VCTs), gilts and bonds, with no limit to the amount you invest.
-It also offers access to more complex instruments such as spread betting and contracts for difference (CFDs).

 The HL website also offers a sheer wealth of investment information and expert opinion, to help guide your choice, plus handy extras such as stop loss and limit orders.
 Do be mindful that any investment information and expert opinion provided on HL’s website is not personal advice and is designed for investors who are happy making their own investment decisions.
 If you’re unsure about the suitability of an investment for your circumstances, you’ll want to seek out your own independent financial advice.